An End-to-End Stochastic Network Calculus with Effective Bandwidth and Effective Capacity

 \section{Introduction}

 The increasing share of real-time traffic (IPTV, VoIP, Internet Radio, etc.,) over the Internet has motivated the study of Quality of Service (QoS) guarantees in data networks.
 The key aspect of guaranteeing QoS in a data network is to be able to efficiently model the arrival traffic and the service offered by the network.
-There exist many network theories which facilitate the modeling of traffic and service in data networks.
+There exist many network theories which facilitate the modelling of traffic and service in data networks.
 Network calculus is one of the popular theories in recent times useful for the performance analysis of data networks.
 Network calculus uses deterministic arrival and service envelopes to bound traffic arrivals and the service offered at the nodes, respectively, to compute the worst case end-to-end performance bounds.
 However, most of the multimedia traffic observed in the Internet can tolerate some violation in its QoS requirements, and moreover, the statistical multiplexing in data networks smoothens the burstiness of the aggregate arrival traffic with high probability.
 Therefore the theory of network calculus was extended to the probabilistic domain, especially to benefit from the statistical multiplexing in data networks.
-The probabilistic version of network calculus is called statistical network calculus \footnote{The terms statistical network calculus, stochastic network calculus and probabilistic network calculus are used interchangeably in the literature} and it strives to retain many of the favorable characteristics of the network calculus, especially the simple envelope approach to derive probabilistic bounds.
+The probabilistic version of network calculus is called statistical network calculus \footnote{The terms statistical network calculus, stochastic network calculus and probabilistic network calculus are used interchangeably in the literature} and it strives to retain many of the favourable characteristics of the network calculus, especially the simple envelope approach to derive probabilistic bounds.